How to Put a Baby Up for Adoption [Complete Guide]

-Once your baby is born, you usually must wait at least 48–72 hours before you can legally consent to the adoption, depending on your state’s laws.
+Once your baby is born, you usually must wait at least 48–72 hours before you can complete the adoption paperwork, depending on your state’s laws.
 Your adoption specialist and an adoption attorney will help prepare you for the legal process of how to give a child up for adoption.
 They’ll make sure you understand your rights in adoption and that you’re comfortable with your decision before proceeding with the document-signing steps for adoption.

 Placing your child for adoption is just the beginning.
 Rather than “goodbye,” an adoption placement is, “We’ll talk soon.”

-Most women who choose adoption receive picture and letter updates for 18 years
+Most women who choose adoption receive updates on their child for at least 18 years.

-Many also stay in contact with the adoptive family through emails, texts messages and social media updates
+Many also stay in contact with the adoptive family through emails, phone calls, text messages and social media updates.

 Some even plan personal visits once per year, or more.

 The way you envision this relationship can become a reality, as long as you choose an adoptive family excited to pursue a similar relationship.
 The best way to do that is by working with an agency like American Adoptions.

 We can help you find that adoption situation — one in which you are as much of a witness or participant in your child's life as you want to be.

 Get More Information on Placing Your Child for Adoption

 Michelle, a birth parent specialist and a birth parent herself, is ready to answer any questions you have about how to place a baby for adoption.